dludemann/test/content/tinder/how-to-get-more-matches-tinder.md

 Ready to step up your Tinder game?
 Let’s get into it!

-## <a href="https://active-chicken--16012961zx-cloudventzx-net.proxy.cloudcannon.com/tinder/how-to-get-more-matches-tinder#why-am-i-not-getting-matches-on-tinder" target="_blank" rel="noopener"><strong>Why Am I Not Getting Matches on Tinder?</strong></a>
+## Why Am I Not Getting Matches on Tinder?

 The first thing to understand about Tinder is how exactly it works.